Women beheaded and bodies dumped in rivers under Taliban rule, report says

 A study, by Afghan Witness, found 3,329 claims of human rights infringements in Afghanistan since the Taliban seized power of the country in August two years ago.

-Researchers, who used open source data, documented 1,977 claims of human rights breaches involving killings, arbitrary detentions, and torture of the population since January last year.
+Researchers, who used open-source data, documented 1,977 claims of human rights breaches involving killings, arbitrary detentions and torture of the population since January last year.

 The study notes hundreds of reports of women being violently killed by the Taliban, relatives, or unspecified individuals have emerged - with the figures indicating a “gradual rise” in femicide cases.